schwitzkroko/net.ifao.oomph.setup.buildship/README.md

 Gradle project import task for setting up development environments using Eclipse Oomph.

-This work is based on code from this older implementation, see: https://github.com/herkne/buildship-import-4-oomph
+This work is based on code from this older implementation: https://github.com/herkne/buildship-import-4-oomph

-[TOC]

 ## Overview